baptisteCoye/SimSGame/paper.md

 We acknowledge contributions from Cédric Dumondelle and Hervé Hubele during the genesis of this project.

-# Community Guidelines

-The package SimSGamE, documentation, build instructions and configuration files can be downloaded from the Github repository.
-Users and contributors are welcome to contribute, request features and report bugs via Github.

 # References

 References can be found in paper.bib